 Routines can also help set your mindset and mood toward being more productive, even just out of habit.
 Making your bed is one way to check something off your to-do list easily.

 It’s almost comparable to the way many people treat their first cup of coffee, shower, or jog in the morning.
-It can be invigorating and help get you going for the rest of the day, even just by starting it off on an excellent subconscious note.
+It can be invigorating, motivating, and may help get you going for the rest of the day.

 In fact, Mel Robbins—author of The 5 Second Rule: Transform your Life, Work, and Confidence with Everyday Courage and one of my favorite self-improvement peeps—recently made a great argument for how she benefits from making her bed in this shortie snippet below.
 Funnily enough, not long after I started outlining this post!